 8. In the fall of odd numbered years, after information is available, updates Section 1 of the directory with any changes (including new International Officers, new North Central Region Officers, etc.).
-Emails the updated Section 1 to the new International Vice President for the North Central Region, and those state officers, committee chairmen, chapter presidents, and past state presidents who stated a preference to receive updates.
+Emails the updated Section 1 to the new International Vice President for the North Central Region, and those state officers, committee chairs, chapter presidents, and past state presidents who stated a preference to receive updates.

 EXCELLENCE IN EDUCATION COMMITTEE

-Members: The committee shall consist of five (5) members, one (1) chairman and four (4) judges.
+Members: The committee shall consist of five (5) members, one (1) chair and four (4) judges.

 The International guidelines indicate that one award is given in even-numbered years.